MaxMillion/scrollable/README.md

 There are times when you want to continually add contents to the bottom of a list while a user scrolls down.
 For example a Facebook feed-style page would want to keep adding new posts as the user nears the bottom of the page.
 Scroll provides functionality to make this convenient.

+The element that is being enabled for infinite scroll is explicitely the one that new nodes will be appended to.
+Scrollable will automatically look up the parent tree to find the scrolling element to bind events to.

 ```js
 $(element).scrollableInfinite(function () {
 	// This function will get called any time the user